 Just remember though that every infant is different and most periods of poor sleep can be overcome with consistent bedtime routines and by creating the right environments for your little one to sleep in each night.

 Looking for Tips About Baby Insomnia?
 We’ve Got 10 Great Ones!

 Final Tips For How to Soothe Your Baby to Sleep

-Despite the seeming chaos of it all, you should gradually see certain patterns of behaviour in your child's sleep emerge beyond the 3 month mark, and hopefully by 6 months they will be showing good signs of independent sleeping where they can sleep for 6-8 hours uninterrupted during the night.
+Despite the seeming chaos of it all, you should gradually see certain patterns of behavior in your child's sleep emerge beyond the 3-month mark; and hopefully, by 6 months, they will be showing good signs of independent sleeping where they can sleep for 6-8 hours uninterrupted during the night.